Link Search Menu Expand Document

 One way to allow the configuration of an application to vary depending on the environment in which it is running is to have the application look at environment variables.

-In Unix, these can be defined at the command line, like this:
+In Unix, environment variables are typically defined at the command line, like this:

 export DB_USER=testuser